model-checking/kani/docs/src/rustc-hacks.md

 # Working with `rustc`
-Kani is developed on the top of the rust compiler, which is not distributed on crates.io and it depends on bootstrapping mechanisms to properly build its components.
+Kani is developed on the top of the rust compiler, which is not distributed on [crates.io](https://crates.io/) and it depends on bootstrapping mechanisms to properly build its components.
 Thus, our dependency on `rustc` crates are not declared in our `Cargo.toml`.

-Bellow are a few hacks that will make it easier to develop on the top of `rustc`.
+Below are a few hacks that will make it easier to develop on the top of `rustc`.

 ## Code analysis for `rustc` definitions